yourincomehome/awesome-passive-income/README.md

 ## Survey
 - [Swagbucks](https://swagbucks.com) - Swagbucks gives you the most opportunities to earn money
 - [Toluna](https://toluna.com) - Toluna is a service to ask and answer questions and get rewarded for sharing your opinions.
+- [InboxDollars](https://www.inboxdollars.com) - InboxDollars is a convenient way to make some extra money online quickly by browsing and searching
 ## Social Media
 ## Video